aFarkas/lazysizes/README.md

 ##Browser Support
 **lazysizes** supports the following browsers: IE9+, Firefox 21+, Chrome 27+, Safari 6.1+, iOS Safari 7.0+, Android 4.1+

+##Contributing
+Fixes, PRs and issues are always welcome, make sure to create a new branch from the **master** (not the gh-pages branch), validate against JShint and test in all browsers.
+In case of an API/documentation change make sure to also document it here in the readme.md.

 ##Why lazysizes
 In the past I often struggeled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fullfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...